Peugeot 3008: First generation (T84; 2008)

 Launched in 2008, the 3008 shares its platform and bears similarity with the Peugeot 5008, which is a three-row MPV and larger counterpart of 3008.
 Despite having had its styling criticised, the 3008 has been praised by automobile magazines.
 In January 2010, the British motoring magazine What Car? awarded it Car of the Year for 2010.
 It also was awarded 2010 Semperit Irish Car of the Year in Ireland.
 The 3008 followed up this award in 2018, by winning the Continental Irish Car of the Year.

-The Exclusive and Allure models have a head up display, which projects a reading onto a small perspex like screen just in front of the main windscreen area in front of the driver.
-It also contains a distance alert, which warns the driver if he or she is too close to the car in front.
+The Exclusive and Allure models have a head up display, which projects a reading onto a small perspex-like screen just in front of the main windscreen area in front of the driver.
+It also contains a distance alert, which warns the driver if they are too close to the car in front.
 It also displays details for cruise control or the speed limiter.